 Energy and environmental concerns are among the most important challenges facing policy makers today.
 Federal, state, and local lawmakers will all face policy choices related to climate change in the coming years.
 These may include how to: ensure coastal cities are resilient in the face of rising sea levels and storm surge, address reduced water supply in agriculture, find new sources of power that ensure an operational electric grid during natural disasters, increase energy efficiency in industrial, commercial, and residential sectors, address public health concerns by improving air and water quality, secure a sustainable food supply for growing populations, and much more.

-McCourt School students are dynamic, diverse and engaged.
-Meet a few of them here.
+McCourt students and alumni are dynamic, diverse and engaged.
+Meet a few of our alumni here.

 During her time at the McCourt School, Jamie interned at the State Department, the White House Domestic Policy Council, and the Senate Health Education Labor & Pension Committee.